AI Slop: The Definitive 2026 Guide (with Real Data)

 cn()utility,@/components/ui/*) backdrop-blur-mdnavigationrounded-2xleverywhereanimate-pulseon pricing cards- Pill badges with

-bg-blue-100 text-blue-800 - Terminal mockup with three colored dots and a rounded rectangle
+bg-blue-100 text-blue-800 - Terminal mockups with three colored dots and a rounded rectangle

 Dimension 6: Structure (weight 0.95)

 The section ordering itself is a signature.
 AI output overwhelmingly follows: nav → hero → features → testimonials → pricing → faq → cta → footer.
 Real-world landing pages from non-AI sources show much higher variance.
-Sailop checks for predictable structural patterns and flags pages that follow the canonical order without exception.
+Sailop flags pages that follow this canonical order without exception.

 Dimension 7: Copy (weight 0.85)

-Specific phrases that mark AI authorship: "Welcome to our platform", "Get started today", "Effortlessly", "Seamlessly", "AI-powered" (when the product is not actually about AI), "Built for the modern web", "Streamline your workflow", "Unlock the power of".
+Phrases that mark AI authorship: "Welcome to our platform," "Get started today," "Effortlessly," "Seamlessly," "AI-powered" (when the product is not about AI), "Built for the modern web," "Streamline your workflow," "Unlock the power of."
 We catalog 40+ banned phrases with concrete replacements.

 Real data: scoring 30 sites generated by 6 different tools

 We ran a controlled stress test in March 2026.
-Same prompt ("Build a landing page for a developer productivity tool called Quill that helps engineers write better commit messages"), same constraints, six different tools.
+Same prompt — "Build a landing page for a developer productivity tool called Quill that helps engineers write better commit messages" — same constraints, six different tools, five runs each.

 | Tool | Median slop score | Most common pattern | Notes | |------|-------------------|---------------------|-------| | v0 | 92/100 | shadcn fingerprint + blue gradient | Most consistent slop | | Bolt.new | 88/100 | animate-pulse pricing + Inter | Glassmorphic nav | | Lovable | 84/100 | backdrop-blur-md + 3-card grid | Centered eyebrow | | Cursor | 76/100 | ease-in-out everywhere | Better when prompted | | Claude Code | 69/100 | Less fingerprint, still defaults | Skill-aware | | Sailop generator | 24/100 | Distinct DNA per project | Below F threshold |

-Same prompt.
-Same instructions.
+Same prompt, same instructions.
 The non-Sailop outputs scored between 69 and 92.
 Sailop's procedural composer scored 24.
 The difference is not capability — every model was capable of the right output.
 The difference is whether the model was given a constraint that forced it off the attractor.
+For the full per-tool teardown, see AI website builders ranked by slop.

 How to detect AI slop in your own codebase

 1. Visual sniff test.
 Open your homepage.
-Compare to ten random AI-tool outputs from the past six months.
+Compare it to ten random AI-tool outputs from the past six months.
 If your hero, features section, and pricing page would fit comfortably alongside them, you have slop.
+The 30-second detection method lists the 21 tells to scan for.

 2. Manual checklist.
 Run through the seven dimensions above.
 Count hits.
 Anything above five hits is high-slop.

 3. Sailop scanner.
 Install the CLI and run sailop scan ./src --json.
-You get a 0–100 score, A–F grade, and per-dimension breakdown in under two seconds.
+You get a 0–100 score, an A–F grade, and a per-dimension breakdown in under two seconds.

 npx sailop install